joe7575/doclib/README.md

 A construction plan is a map with up to 12 * 10 fields.
 Each field can contain a node/item, text, or an image.

 The arrangement is defined via a Lua table.

+- Unused field elements are set to `false`
+- For a text field (red mark) a table like `{"text", "Pointless Demo"}` is used
+- For an item field (yellow mark) a table like `{"item", "doclib_demo_img2.png", "Tooltip 1"}` is used.
+  The third value is a tooltip.
+It can be a string, a node name, or `nil` for no tooltip.
+- For an image field (blue mark) a table like `{"img", "doclib_book_inv.png", "2,2"}` is used.
+  The third value is the image size in fields (width x height).

+With `doclib.add_manual_plan` the plan is stored under the name "demo1".

 This is an example of a map with 12 * 10 fields from the demo code in `node.lua`: